SarahAlidoost/MCQM/README.md

 The `MCQM_script.R` in the scripts folder shows how to use the functions and implement MCQM using the example data.
 The `example_data.RData` contains mean air temperature at one day obtained from weather stations and ERA-Interim data.

+## New to copulas?

+Please take a look at the post ["Environmental processes are linked, but how?"
+An introduction to copulas](https://blog.esciencecenter.nl/environmental-processes-are-linked-but-how-ba917e79094b).

 ## References:

 * Alidoost F., Stein A., Su Z, Sharifi, A. 2019.
 Multivariate copula quantile mapping for bias correction of reanalysis air temperature data.
 Journal of Spatial Science, https://doi.org/10.1080/14498596.2019.1601138.